lejlou/ProgrammingLanguage_project/README.md

 ## Project description

 Our task for this project is to code an implementation of the popular game “4-in-a-Row”, in the language GO.
+The project was done as part of the IT 305 Programming Languages course at International Burch University, and implemented in the Go programming language.

 ## GO Programming Language - GOLANG